MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 To create a support request, follow these steps:

 1. Sign in to [Microsoft Power Platform admin center](https://admin.powerplatform.microsoft.com) by using your admin credentials.
-1. Select **Help + support** \> **New support request**.
+1. Select **Help + support** > **New support request**.
 1. Select Dynamics 365 Intelligent Order Management as the product.
 1. Fill in the problem type and a description of the issue, and then select the **Solutions** tab.
 1. If the guidance on the **Solutions** tab doesn't fix the issue, scroll down, and select **Next**.
 1. Select the support plan, and fill in the fields on the form pages.

-After you submit your request, it will appear in the list of support requests.
+After you submit your request, it appears in the list of support requests.
 You can check the status and edit your request on this page.

 ## Email support

-If you can't create a support ticket, you can contact <iomsupport@microsoft.com> for guidance about how to have a support ticket created for you.
+If you can't create a support ticket, contact <iomsupport@microsoft.com> for guidance about how to have a support ticket created for you.

 ## Other support options

-To get support, you can submit questions to the [community site for Dynamics 365 Intelligent Order Management](https://community.dynamics.com/forums/thread/?partialUrl=dynamics-365-intelligent-order-management).
+To get support, submit questions to the [community site for Dynamics 365 Intelligent Order Management](https://community.dynamics.com/forums/thread/?partialUrl=dynamics-365-intelligent-order-management).
 Microsoft monitors this community site.

-Customers and partners who are part of our private preview program can post questions in the Yammer group.
+Customers and partners who are part of the private preview program can post questions in the Yammer group.